Machine API Overview

 EndpointMethodWhy it matters

-/meGETLearn the current API key scope, tenant binding, resolved policy, and vault-write constraints before attempting other flows
+/meGETLearn the current API key scope, tenant binding, resolved policy, and write constraints before attempting other flows

 Primary retrieval flow: